PureDreamerGk/Carl_Xiong_Research_Log/Carl_Xiong_Research_Log _f21.md

 # Saturday, Nov 20 (2hrs)

-* Give give feedback on your peers' proposals and post the feedback on to your ERSP Google Drive folder (under your individual sub folder) and also [link]() it from your research log
+* Give give feedback on your peers' proposals and post the feedback on to your ERSP Google Drive folder (under your individual sub folder) and also [link](https://docs.google.com/document/d/1-klJJamMCeQ9TuCIw_EJTDcqX3gTtMya4LHxR1KfJp4/edit?usp=sharing) it from your research log.

 ___